Wheel Creek Hut

 Routes

 From Peter Brooker’s Farm an overgrown stock track can be followed to the bush line below Creighton Peak.
 Peter is approachable and it is best to ask him where to find this route.
-The ridge can be followed over or around Mt.
-Crosscut and onto Waitahu Saddle.
-There are tarns with good campsites from Mt.
-Crosscut onward.
+The ridge can be followed over or around Mt Crosscut and onto Waitahu Saddle.
+There are tarns with good campsites from Mt Crosscut onward.
 It is better to drop directly off Waitahu Saddle than take a seemingly more direct line into Wheel Creek.

 Repairs